 In 3, the World Three guard robots have security claws that will take you to a certain checkpoint if you get caught.
 While the claws do have patterns, it can be difficult memorizing them and there are times when a security claw overlaps the shadow of another security claw making it easy to get yourself caught.
 Some are also ridiculously fast giving you only a few seconds (or less) to run past them while others are incredibly slow forcing you to wait until they pass you.

-They Just Didn't Care: The most common theory held by fans as to Operate Shooting Star's lack of new content.
+They Just Didn't Care: The most common theory held by fans as to Operate Shooting Star's lack of new content and badly-drawn new mugshots despite 6 and Star Force have good-looking ones.
 Battle Network 4 is so sloppily put together and implemented that most people believe this of it, too.

-One of the series recurring themes?
-Cyberterrorism.
-While not invented by this particular series, this series demonstrates objects being hacked by terrorists and putting people in danger, government databases being hacked by terrorists, remote-controlled weapons going haywire, and crimes being ordered across the world with only the push of a button.
-In the 2000s, such a concept was still being thought of as fantastical, but in the new tens, people take it much more seriously.
+One of the series recurring themes is cyberterrorism.
+While not invented by this particular series, Battle Network demonstrates objects being hacked and putting people in danger, government databases being hacked by terrorists, remote-controlled weapons going haywire, and crimes being ordered across the world with only the push of a button.
+In the 2000s, such a concept was still being thought of as fantastical.
+In The New Tens, technology and the Internet have developed to such an extent that many of the attacks depicted in Battle Network became reality (corporate & government databases now get hacked on a large scale at an almost annual basis), and cyberterrorism and cyberwarfare are constantly discussed in the media and by national security strategists.

-In the fifth and the sixth game there is this random fat NPC that stood out among others (there's usually only one or two of the kind) and can pass off as either a guy or a girl.
-His/her pink shirt and lipstick-like mouth makes this worse.
-Some dialogues proved that he is actually a guy though.
+In the fifth and the sixth game there is a random fat NPC that stood out among others (there's usually only one or two of the kind) and can pass off as either a guy or a girl mostly caused by said NPC's pink shirt, hair curls and lipstick-like mouth.
+It was eventually revealed from some dialogues that the fat NPC is actually a guy.